64bit/async-openai/async-openai/README.md

   - request interception
 ```

-The public retry policy, `SimpleRetryPolicy`, is exposed so you can place it anywhere in your tower
+The public retry layer, `OpenAIRetryLayer`, is exposed so you can place it anywhere in your tower
 stack.
-It retries rate limits (`429`), server errors (`5xx`), and native connect errors; it
+It retries rate limits (`429`), server errors (`5xx`), parsed retryable API errors, and
-intentionally does not retry timeouts because many API calls are non-idempotent `POST` requests.
+native connect errors.
+It parses `429` error bodies before retrying so quota exhaustion is treated
-Use `async_openai::retry::should_retry` if you want to reuse the same classification in a
+as permanent instead of being retried as an ordinary rate limit. `SimpleRetryPolicy` and
-custom tower retry policy.
+`async_openai::retry::should_retry` remain available if you want a status-only tower retry policy.

 ## Contributing